fabiangunzinger/online-experiments/chapters/power.md

 ## How to increase power

+- for framing on how to increase power, Integrate larsen2023statistical section 2

 - Power can be increased trivially by lowering the significance level, which we often don't want to do, or by increasing sample size, which we're often trying to avoid.

 - Increase effect size